-- Prepare clear and concise "yes or no" questions or statements that the investigation will answer or address. - Do not include legal terms such as "discriminated," "harassed," or "retaliated." - Bad example: Did Suzie discriminate against Joe? - Good example: Did Suzie issue Joe a letter of reprimand because of Joe's race? - Avoid ambiguous and subjective words such as "inappropriate" and "unfair." - Bad example: Did Suzie act mean and unfairly toward Joe? - Good example: Did Suzie tell Joe "Go to Hell?" - Make sure all relevant claims are included in the allegations.
+- Prepare clear and concise "yes or no" questions or statements that the investigation will answer or address. - Do not include legal terms such as "discriminated," "harassed," or "retaliated." - Problematic: Did Suzie discriminate against Joe? - Best Practice: Did Suzie issue Joe a letter of reprimand because of Joe's race? - Avoid ambiguous and subjective words such as "inappropriate" and "unfair." - Problematic: Did Suzie act mean and unfairly toward Joe? - Best Practice: Did Suzie tell Joe "Go to Hell?" - Make sure all relevant claims are included in the allegations.
 (Or, if you excluded something, be prepared to explain why.)